IBM/db2sock-ibmi/ILE-PROC/README.md

 they are actually making things perform worse via compiler copy (ILE c, C++, RPG, etc.).
 Good side, 'spill memory' copy does not reflect changes in caller made by callee (meaning copy), but most folks did not even know a copy occurred and slowed things down (now you know).

+# warning (by value zoned)

+Passing 'by value' zoned may not work (4s2, 12s2, etc.).
+That is, most other types 'by value' seem to work fine, but zone 'by value' has issues.
+I recoomend stay away from 'by value' zone until the problem can be understood.

 ##db2user - user special add handler module (dynamic loaded ILE SRVPGM).